Kristina Wong: Wong Street Journal

+Kristina Wong, Sweatshop Overlord

+Kristina Wong, Sweatshop Overlord is a 2021 American play by Wong, centered on her experience organizing hundreds of volunteers to sew masks amid the COVID-19 pandemic, calling themselves the "Auntie Sewing Squad".
+Over the course of the play, Wong uses comedy to address themes such as the often unattainable nature of the American Dream, anti-Asian racism in the U.S. caused by the pandemic, and the invisible labor of women and people and color.
+The play was a finalist for the 2022 Pulitzer Prize for Drama, and won the Lucille Lortel Award, Drama Desk Award, and Outer Critics Circle Award for Outstanding Solo Show.

 Other work

 Video

 In 2017, Wong launched “How (Not) to Pick Up Asian Chicks”, a web series where she and a panel of Asian women review self-published books by white men about picking up Asian women.

 In 2018, Wong launched "RADICAL CRAM SCHOOL", a web series children's show where she leads discussions with kids of lower elementary school age around various social justice topics.
 The project subsequently received criticism from the far right conspiracy website, InfoWars.
 Season 2 was crowdfunded in 2019 for about $19k and will premiere January 2020.

 Opinion

-Wong often write about the perception of Asians in popular culture.
+Wong often writes about the perception of Asians in popular culture.
 For that, she has appeared on Totally Biased with W. Kamau Bell on FX to discuss an article she wrote for XoJane entitled "9 Wack Things White Guys Say to Deny Their Asian Fetish" and her obsession with professional NBA player Jeremy Lin.
 Her other articles include "10 More Wack Things People Say After You Write an Essay About Wack Things White Guys Say to Deny Their Asian Fetish," and "8 Reasons People of Color Must Rally for 'White History Month'".

 In June 2015, Wong was a panelist on The Nightly Show with Larry Wilmore, discussing Emma Stone's casting as a half Asian-Pacific woman in Aloha (2015 film).
 She appeared alongside comedians Jo Koy and Dan St. Germain, who debated with her and Wilmore the legitimacy of a white woman being cast as a woman of color.
 Wong condemned the casting choice, declaring that legitimately Asian actors "would've been happy to take a shit part, that's all we get anyway."
 When Wilmore asked about colorblind casting, she took the stance that all colorblindness means is that "everyone gets to be white.
 Everyone gets a shot at having a narrative...which is usually just depicted by white people."
 She wrote a self-assessment editorial for Scenario USA later that month recollecting the experience.